 LC For the Pancake Lovers Amongst Us Note

-Authors Bruce Weinstein and Mark Scarbrough—bless them—note that if you want to turn this handy dandy waffle mix into pancake mix—soon to be pancake batter—simply thin it out with 1/4 cup additional milk (or maybe a touch more, depending on how dry the flours have gotten as they’ve sat on the shelf) and presto!
+Authors Bruce Weinstein and Mark Scarbrough—bless them—note that if you want to turn this handy dandy waffle mix into pancake mix—soon-to-be pancake batter—simply thin it out with 1/4 cup additional milk (or maybe a touch more, depending on how dry the flours have gotten as they’ve sat on the shelf) and presto!
 Pancakes in place of waffles.
-We’re quite taken with the nuttiness imparted by the whole grains, although if anyone in your family wrapping their mind around healthful anything that early in the morning, consider distracting them by embellishing that stack with a slab of ham, an egg sunny-side up, berries, or sliced fruit galore.
+We’re quite taken with the nuttiness imparted by the whole grains, although if anyone in your family has a hard time wrapping their mind and their mouth around something healthful so early in the morning, consider distracting them with a slab of ham, an egg sunny-side up, berries, or sliced fruit galore.

 Cornmeal and Oat Waffles